 State House Ceremony Honors Bunker Hill Community College Graduate

-Bunker Hill Community College (BHCC) student Yamileth Lopez was one of the 29 graduates of Massachusetts public colleges and universities honored at the State House May 14.
-Governor Charlie Baker, Secretary of Education James Peyser, Commissioner of the Massachusetts Department of Higher Education Richard M. Freeland and Chairman of the Board of Higher Education Chris Gabrieli attended the “29 Who Shine” ceremony.
+Bunker Hill Community College (BHCC) student Sondos Alnamos was one of the 29 graduates of Massachusetts public colleges and universities honored at the State House May 9.
+Governor Charlie Baker, Senate President Stan Rosenberg, Secretary of Education James Peyser and UMass President Marty Meehan attended the “29 Who Shine” ceremony.

-"We are very proud of Yamileth, who is indeed a shining example of what determination and commitment can accomplish," said BHCC President Pam Eddinger, who attended the event along with Lopez's faculty mentor, Anthony D. Fontes, Chair of the BHCC Department of Business Administration.
+"We are extremely proud of Sondos, who is indeed a shining example of courage and leadership," said BHCC President Pam Eddinger, who attended the event along with Alnamos's faculty mentor, Professor JoDe Lavine, of the Science and Engineering Department.

 Launched by the Massachusetts Department of Higher Education in May 2011, 29 Who Shine is a commencement season awards program that recognizes 29 outstanding graduates of the Commonwealth’s public higher education system.
 The student must be a Massachusetts resident who has made an outstanding civic contribution to the state and intends to remain in the Commonwealth upon graduation.